Imago Shenzhen team with guests!

 Automatic blade cutting for laser die cutting

 These blades are used in the machines for laser die cutting and have a limited life span.
 If you are producing a large number of books you may find multiple blades are needed throughout the process.
-But gone are the days of hammering bits of metal into position!
-It all just pops out the other end of this fancy machine now.
+Once the blades are output they are hammered into a sheet to produce the final die cutting shape.
+It’s a wonderful mix of new technology and old!

 Sewing book sections together – just like Mum’s old sewing machine – but the results are perfect and create a sturdy well bound end product.